 And finally, I'd like to tell you why I think selling on Etsy is a good idea.

 1) They have got Search Engine Optimization figured out.
-If you are searching for anything, especially if you include the word "handmade" you are likely to find referrals to Etsy right off.
+Anyone searching the web for anything, especially "handmade" is likely to find referrals to Etsy right off.

 2) You can network with other sellers, make friends and help each other to promote.